aibothedog/aibos-apt/README.md

 <p>aibosapt list - All scripts list</p>

 ### Add app to repo
-<p>Open an issue with tag "add app" and attach file, your file will be moderated and checked for viruses,</p>
+<p>Open an issue with tag "add app" and attach file, your file will be moderated and checked for viruses.
+Send your app as .txt, github did not accept .lua files</p>